Terry Bouricius: Elections

 Bouricius was given the Citizens nomination to run for a seat on the city council in Burlington, Vermont, from the 2nd district in 1981.
 Marion Fisher, the incumbent Democratic member of the city council, refused to debate Bouricius.
 Bouricius defeated Fisher in the election becoming the first member of the Citizens Party elected to office in the United States.

 He won reelection in the 1983 election against Democratic nominee Esther Sorrell, a former member of the state senate, after spending $617 against Sorrell's $641.
 He won reelection in the 1985 election against Democratic nominee John H. Bartlett Jr. with the nomination of the Progressive Coalition.
-He won reelection in the 1987 election against Democratic nominee Rick Sharp after raising $1,630, raising $2,088, and having a remaining debt of $458.
+He won reelection in the 1987 election against Democratic nominee Rick Sharp after raising $1,630, spending $2,088, and having a remaining debt of $458.
 Bouricius sought reelection to the city council instead of seeking the mayoralty in the 1989 election and defeated Democratic nominee Ian C. Galbraith and Liberty Union nominee Ian Garth Diamondstone.
 Dana Clark was elected in the 1991 election to succeed Bouricius.

 Bouricius, Jonathan Leopold, the city treasurer, and Peter Clavelle, the Community and Economic Development Director, were considered the most likely candidates for the coalition's nomination for the 1989 mayoral election.
 Gene Bergman, the chair of the coalition, stated that he believed the choices at the caucus would be Leopold, Bouricius, and Clavelle.
 Bouricius offered his name for consideration, but did not actively campaign for the endorsement of the coalition.
 Bouricius gave a speech at the caucus giving his support to Clavelle who won the coalition's nomination.